DataFire/Integrations/integrations/generated/zoom_us/README.md

   * owner_id `string`: Account Owner ID

 ### accountDisassociate
-Disassociate a sub account from the master account
+Disassociate a sub account from the master account.
+This will leave the account intact but the sub account will not longer be associated with the master account.

 ```js